 A pilgrimage place for Beatles buffs and football fans, the city of Liverpool is much more than Penny Lane and Anfield.
 Under the watch of the Liver Birds that perch on the city's Royal Liver Building, it's Instagram-ready with its monolithic cathedral, photogenic Albert Docks, and gorgeous Georgian town hall.

-Of course, if you’re there for the Fab Four, you might just use up all your memory by shooting snaps on a Beatles tour, taking in the Penny Lane street sign, Strawberry Field, the childhood homes of McCartney (on Forthlin Road) and Lennon (on Menlove Avenue), and The Cavern Club.
+Of course, if you're there for the Fab Four, you might just use up all your memory by shooting snaps on a Beatles tour: you'll be taking in the Penny Lane street sign, Strawberry Field, the childhood homes of McCartney (on Forthlin Road) and Lennon (on Menlove Avenue), and The Cavern Club.

 The go-to corner of England for Brits on holiday, Cornwall is packed with pretty seaside towns, wave-washed surfer's beaches, and perfect spots for ice creams, Cornish pasties, cream teas, and fish and chips.

-In recent decades, the locals’ recognition of their enduring tourist trade means big-ticket attractions have been added to the historic fishing villages and the long-time lure of Lands’ End, including the domes of the Eden Project eco-park and the rediscovered Lost Gardens of Heligan.
+In recent decades, the locals' recognition of their enduring tourist trade means big-ticket attractions have been added to the historic fishing villages and the long-time lure of Lands' End.